 'Everything is linked in some manner, like the layers in petals or the lines in maps.
 Our identity and our culture is an intricate overlapping of many parts.
 The flower is a symbol of both femininity and cultural heritage.
 It can represent both a colonial past and a multicultural future.
 It is these layers I wish to explore.'
 Bianca Hendicott

-My research has been centered on the ephemeral nature of light in physics and photosynthesis, along with a fascination for the botanical reproductive system and cultural botanical mapping.
-It consists of prints, film, poetry, sculpture and multi-media.
-Using flowers as symbols for colonial cultivation, for instance, I explore the tense and dynamic colonial and post-colonial relationships that exist in my own heritage.
-Having grown up in South Africa and ‘returning’ to the United Kingdom, I consider the often forgotten white diaspora and the importance of embracing layers of cultural identity through the national and colonial symbolism of flowers and traditional crafts.
+Bianca Hendicott is a multidisciplinary artist whose work has centered on the ephemeral nature of light in physics and photosynthesis, along with a fascination for the botanical reproductive system and cultural botanical mapping.
+It consists of prints, film, poetry, sculpture and various other experimental multi-media works.
+Using flowers as symbols for colonial cultivation she explores the tense and dynamic colonial and post-colonial relationships that exist in her own heritage.
+Having grown up in South Africa and moving 'back' to the United Kingdom, she explores the white diaspora and the importance of embracing layers of cultural identity through the national and colonial symbolism of flowers and traditional crafts.
 Other significant influences in the work include the idea of the Victorian garden, global capitalism as well as flesh: sensual and biologically sexual.
-Thus, the flower takes on wider social paradigms and exposes alternative or forgotten cultural narratives.
+Thus, for her, the flower takes on wider social paradigms and exposes alternative or forgotten cultural narratives.